oroinc/documentation/cookbook/how_to_enable_https.rst

 Configuring routes
 ------------------

-If you want secure some routes and make sure that they are always accessed via HTTPS protocol, you can add ``schemes`` parameter to the ``app/config/routing.yml`` file.
+If you want to secure some routes and make sure that they are always accessed via the HTTPS protocol, you can add the ``schemes`` parameter to the ``app/config/routing.yml`` file.

 .. code-block:: yaml
     :linenos: